Grevillea scapigera: Description

+Taxonomy

-TaxonomyGrevillea scapigera was first formally described by the botanist Alexander Segger George in 1974 in the journal Nuytsia, from specimens collected between Corrigin and Quairading by Clive Vincent Malcolm in 1960.
+Grevillea scapigera was first formally described by the botanist Alexander Segger George in 1974 in the journal Nuytsia, from specimens collected between Corrigin and Quairading by Clive Vincent Malcolm in 1960.
 The specific epithet (scapigera) means "flower-stalk bearing".

 Distribution and habitat

 Corrigin grevillea is found in a small area centred around the town of Corrigin from south of Quairading in the west to about halfway between Corrigin and Kwolyin in the north out as far as Hyden in the east and about halfway between Corrigin and Yealering in the south.
 All the known populations have a total range of approximately 40 km and are often found along degraded road verges on flat country as a part of tall shrubland or low heathland communities.
 It is mostly found growing in gravelly to sandy lateritic soils.

+Conservation status

-Conservation statusGrevillea scapigera is listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as "threatened" by the Western Australian Government Department of Biodiversity, Conservation and Attractions.
+Grevillea scapigera is listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as "threatened" by the Western Australian Government Department of Biodiversity, Conservation and Attractions.
 The main threats to the species include its lack of critical habitat, habitat fragmentation, seed predation, weed invasion, browsing by rabbits, and salinity.